shaifulazh/cp-global-test/readme.md

 Demo Spring Boot for JAVA programming using JAVA SRPING with HIBERNATE ORM and H2 in-memory DB

-Requirment to run
+Requirement to run

-maven version 3.9.1
+* maven version 3.9.1
-java 22
+* java 22

 To run spring boot